Andylamz/Portfolio/README.md

 - Javascript (Vanilla)
 - Netify (hosting)

-## Performance Optimisation

-- Debouncing is applied to the portfolio to prevent excessive scrolling
-- Event delegation is used to minimise the number of event listeners

 ## Features

 - Responsive design for desktop and mobile
-- Smooth scroll navigation
-- Section snapping with scroll animation
 - Dark mode toggle switch (with icon change)
 - Contact form with validation and email submission (Formspree)
 - DOM elements are created dynamically using both 'innerHTML'(template literal) and 'appendChild'(node-bsaed injection) depending on context